Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 A) Changes are easier to make even after initial planning<br>
 B) The final product is completely aligned to the initial requirements<br>
 C) Testing in each iteration ensures bugs are caught early<br>
-D) All-at-once delivery in Agile ensures that all the requirements that were signed off are delivered
+D) All-at-once delivery in Agile ensures that all the requirements that were signed off are delivered<br>

+A and C<br>
+A and B<br>
+B, C and D<br>
+A, B and D

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>